top of page

 Eligibility: High school students aged 14-18.

-Camp Car is a unique opportunity offered by Ohio State University for those who would like to deep dive into automotive engineering principles as well as research.
-This camp exposes students to simulation, testing, and manufacturing in automotives.
-Additionally, campers will have the chance to visit various local automotive research facilities as a part of the program.
+Camp Car is a unique opportunity offered by The Ohio State University for those who want to explore automotive engineering principles and conduct research.
+This camp exposes you to simulation, testing, and manufacturing in the automotive industry.
+Additionally, you will have the chance to visit various local automotive research facilities as a part of the program.
+The program is competitive and only accepts around 25 students annually.
+This camp is an excellent experience for those looking to understand how engineering principles are applied in the automotive industry.
+It will also allow you to meet like-minded students and professionals working in this industry.

 Location: MIT campus, Cambridge, MA